 What Are Creative Resumes?

 A creative resume is a visual illustration of an applicant’s professional info and achievements.
 Unlike traditional resumes, this type of application boosts one’s personal brand and sets him/her apart from other aspirants.
-It helps show a person’s expertise in a more dynamic and creative way, especially when applying for an advertising, digital, sales, or marketing job.
+It helps show a person’s expertise in a more dynamic and creative way.
+This is especially true when applying for an advertising, digital, sales, or marketing job.

 Although creative resumes are hip and trendy, job hunters should also be wary of the following disadvantages:

 As many conventional resumes exist for a very long time now, many employers still prefer the old format to other resume types.
 They want a document that’s easy to read and understand.
-So if you are applying for professional fields such as education or business, make sure you refrain from being too creative and settle for a more traditional look.
+So if you are applying for professional fields such as education or business, make sure you refrain from being too creative.
+Settle for a more traditional look.

 Creating an awesome visual resume takes a lot of experience and artistry.
 If you’re not confident about making such document types, seek help or avoid making one.

 3. It is not accepted everywhere.

 Some job vacancies posted online have limited formatting options so creative resumes won’t work well in these situations.
 In such cases, it would be best to submit a traditional resume to comply with the employer’s requirements.

 As cited in an article from Forbes, Debbie Millman, president of Design at Sterling Brands, advises applicants to focus on the content more than the layout or design of the resume: